8 Mind-Bending Games with Sanity Meters You Need to Try

 Developer: Noa

 Elona is a roguelike single-player game, set in the fictional world of Irva.
-It sets off when the main character survives a tumultuous storm at sea, landing on the continent of Tyris.
+It sets off when the main character survives the storm at sea, landing on the continent of Tyris.
 It’s a land riddled with creatures and Etherwind—a phenomenon that corrupts what it touches.
-Much like other roguelikes, Elona allows players to choose from eleven (11) fantasy races and ten (10) classes; unlike other roguelikes, this game is set in an open world map and features quest systems.

-Sanity in Elona starts at 0, which is the healthiest level of mental health you can achieve.
-The lands of Tyris are one where insanity is the norm and as you are exposed to the townsfolk’s antics, your level-headed character starts to lose it.
-Other factors that drive you insane include cannibalism, combat actions and certain monster corpses.
-Instability can inflict a wide variety of effects like, “dim”, “confusion”, and “fear”, influencing the levels of control you have over your player character.
-Certain places and items can rejuvenate you, but you do recover as time passes, albeit at a crawl.
+Other factors that drive your sanity meter insane include cannibalism, combat actions, and certain monster corpses.
+Instability can inflict a wide variety of effects like “dim”, “confusion”, and “fear”, influencing the levels of control you have over your player character.
+Certain places and items can rejuvenate you, but you do recover as time passes.

 2. Amnesia: The Dark Descent